-A rich and delicious recipe for rabbit stewed in beer with lots of vegetables.
+A rich and delicious recipe for rabbit stew with lots of vegetables and beer.

 Have you ever eaten rabbit?
 It is an eligible question, most people I know have never eaten rabbit in their lives and many of them don’t even have an interest in trying it.
 Too bad!
 Because rabbit tastes great and its consumption has many benefits.

 HEALTH BENEFITS OF EATING RABBIT

 - Rabbit meat has a very high protein content, more than beef or poultry, 100 g/ 3.5 oz rabbit meat containing 33 g protein.

 - Rabbit meat is very low in fat, the leanest meat available actually.
 100 g/ 3.5 oz rabbit meat have 3.5% fat.

 - Rabbit is very low in calories, making it a good choice for people trying to lose weight, only 173 calories per 100 g/ 3.5 oz.

 - Rabbit is a very concentrated source of iron, there are 2.3 milligrams of iron in 100 g/ 3.5 g meat which is absorbed by the body very well.